Morty135/BTCPool/readme.md

 To run this get a bitcoin node set the .env using the .env_example Setup mongoDB for authentication. use nodes RPC and mine away.
-The difficulty is fixed to 1 so if you want to thest with more powerfull miner change it to a higher one.
+The difficulty is fixed to 1 so if you want to test with more powerfull miner change it to a higher one.
 CPU test miner included.

 Disabled version rolling for bitmain submit logic would break if enabled.